Creating A Custom Azure Image for the Denodo Platform¶

 When Sysprep completes, it shuts down the Virtual Machine.
 Do not restart it.

-Now yo can go back to the Azure portal and create an image using this Virtual Machine.
+Go back to the Azure portal and create an image using this Virtual Machine.